Year 4 Curriculum Overview

 In Geography, the children will learn what countries make up the United Kingdom and British Isles.
 They will look at the different flags of the four nations and see how they are represented within the Union Jack.

-In Topic they will look at the life and works of William Shakespeare and will write a newspaper report recounting an event from the story of Romeo & Juliet.
-In Literacy, Children will look at another great piece of Shakespeare’s; Macbeth.
-They will break the story down by performing it and then transforming it into a play script where they will eventually write an alternative ending to Macbeth itself.
+In English, children will look at another great piece of Shakespeare’s; Macbeth and a Midsummer nights dream They will break the story down by performing it and then transforming it into a play script where they will eventually write an alternative endings.

 In this unit the children will learn about the location of India within the world and the geographical features of the country.
 They will be investigating the origin of the term “Bollywood” and its impact on western society.